Flexible placements of periodic graphs in the plane: Special cases of flexible 2-periodic frameworks

 \begin{proof} Suppose there exists a full placement-lattice $(p,L)$ of $G$ in $\mathbb{R}^2$ such that $(G,p,L)$ is a flexible full $2$-periodic framework.
 Since $G$ contains a loop then $\rank (G) \geq 1$.
 By Lemma \ref{lem:2NBAC} and Lemma \ref{lem:1loop2per}, either $G$ has an active type 2 flexible 2-lattice NBAC-colouring, $G$ has an active fixed lattice NBAC-colouring, or $\rank (G) =1$.

-Now suppose that either $G$ has an active type 2 flexible 2-lattice NBAC-colouring, $G$ has an active fixed lattice NBAC-colouring, or $\rank (G) =1$.
+Now suppose that either $G$ has a type 2 flexible 2-lattice NBAC-colouring, $G$ has a fixed lattice NBAC-colouring, or $\rank (G) =1$.
 Then by Lemma \ref{lem:type2}, Lemma \ref{lem:fixedNBAC3} or Lemma \ref{lem:rank2}, there exists a full placement-lattice $(p,L)$ of $G$ in $\mathbb{R}^2$ such that $(G,p,L)$ is a flexible full $2$-periodic framework. \end{proof}